-The same is true of people with the rare condition CIPA: Congenital Insensibility to Pain, which essentially takes the form of a complete loss of the sense of touch.
+People with the rare condition CIPA: Congenital Insensibility to Pain with Anhidrosis, which essentially takes the form of a complete loss of the sense of touch.
 Can't feel heat or cold, aren't even slowed down by sucking chest wounds, pretty awesome crimefighting power right?
 Well, it would be if they also had a healing factor to go with it.
 As is, they risk permanently destroying their bodies at any time because they don't even notice it's hurt.
 Or that their hand in sizzling on the grill at the moment.
 Or that they haven't eaten in 5 days.
 Or that they need to pee.
 On a hot day, they may pass out or even die because their body doesn't figure it should be sweating.

 There's an article on the NYT about a girl with CIPA.
 Imagine having a child who's chewed off part of her own tongue, or runs on broken ankles, or sits covered in biting ants.
 There's then an anecdote from an adult woman with CIPA whose pelvis shattered during childbirth and was bleeding internally, and only felt a kind of stiffness.

 On the other hand, blood plasma inverts the recipient/donor relationship.
-Oľ blood plasma can only be donated to other Oľ people and Oľ people can take blood plasma of any type.
+O– blood plasma can only be donated to other O– people and O– people can take blood plasma of any type.
 AB+ blood plasma becomes the universal donor and also can only take blood plasma from other AB+ donors.
 It's good to donate blood whatever your blood type is!

-Savant syndrome, in come cases.
-The notable being Kim Peek (the "real-life" basis for the Rain Man).
+Savant syndrome, in some cases.
+The most notable case being Kim Peek (the "real-life" basis for the Rain Man).

 Having absolute pitch has a few downsides, leading some people to regard it as this.
 One twentieth-century musicologist actually tried to get rid of it, by playing the developments of Beethoven piano sonatas over and over in all possible keys.